 Broaden Your Saratoga Explorations With These Off-Broadway Destinations

-Go Beyond Broadway to Saratoga Lake, the Parks & More
+Go Beyond Broadway to Saratoga Lake, Local Parks & More

 The parks are brimming with history and museums, hidden gems can be found around the corner on side streets, and did you know Saratoga has its own lake?

 Below, we've rounded up off-Broadway explorations so you can discover even more fun things to do in the Saratoga area.
 Make use of the Saratoga summer trolley for an easy way to get around!

 Get Out of the City: Enjoy Fun on the Water, Hit the Beach & More

 Experience a New Side of Saratoga - Kayaking on the Lake

 Kayaking is a popular pastime as it's a low impact activity that can improve your strength and flexibility in a fun, engaging way.
 Did you know you can kayak right on Saratoga Lake?